easy-xchange/coding-test/README.md

   * Register will be called as follows:
   * Register B 345 BKL Seretse Goitsebeng Maphiri Khama
   * Note that anything after the number plate is considered the name.
 In this case the number plate is 'B 345 BKL' and the name is 'Seretse Goitsebeng Maphiri Khama.'
+  * Note that register *should not* print anything to STDOUT while the program is executing.
+It should only print 'on exit.'
 3. "Issue" will take in a number plate and then print out the number plate that follows the given number plate.
   * Issue will be called as follows:
   * Issue B 999 ABC.
 This should print B 001 ABD to STDOUT.